liboyu02/liboyu02.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 I am currently a third year Ph.D. candidate at School of Computer Science, Peking University.
 My supervisor is Prof. [Boxin Shi](http://camera.pku.edu.cn/).
-I received my B.Sc. degree from school of electronic engineering and computer science in Peking University.
+I received my B.Sc. degree from School of Electronic Engineering and Computer Science in Peking University.
 My research interest lies in computer vision and computational photography.

+My Email is liboyu \[AT\] pku \[DOT\] edu \[DOT\] cn.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.